Table of Contents

 Truths about discovered ICP

-To effectively execute this idea, I would have to focus on the engineers and managers/VPs/CTOs who didn't care about the software they wrote, and internalizing this is how I would spend the next decade of my life scared me.
+To effectively execute this idea, I would have to focus on the engineers and managers/VPs/CTOs who didn't care about the software they wrote, and internalizing this is how I would spend the next decade of my life scared me or spend a lot of my time and energy on free users who might churn and then rely on their growth and hope they eventually pay.

 Distribution Strategy conundrum